sean-uk/dev-journal/README.md

-You'll be able to view a chronological report of ecommerce related entries whenever you want, or technical details on how you fixed _'issue-M7RVV8XY'_, or hopefully find out why three years the developer who's mess you've inherited decided to do that weird thing that's got you scratching your head!
+You'll be able to view a chronological report of ecommerce related entries whenever you want, or technical details on how you fixed _'issue-M7RVV8XY'_, or hopefully find out three years later why the developer who's mess you've inherited decided to do that weird thing that's got you scratching your head!